cloudblog004/fantasticfoodies/content/en/posts/2363-recipe-of-speedy-chicken-and-amp-bamboo-shoots-stir-fry.md

 1. Prepare 1 dash of each  Chicken marinade - sake, ginger, garlic

 This chicken coop will help protect your chickens from the sun and the elements.
 This chicken coop comes with simple instructions for convenient assembly. Дополнения к сетам. Напитки.
-Chicken is an esoteric programming language by Torbjörn Söderstedt, in which &#34;chicken&#34; is the only valid symbol.
-A chicken program consists of the tokens &#34;chicken&#34;, &#34; &#34; and &#34;\n&#34;.
+Chicken is an esoteric programming language by Torbjörn Söderstedt, in which *chicken* is the only valid symbol.
+A chicken program consists of the tokens *chicken*, * * and *\n*.

 <!--inarticleads2-->

-##### Steps to make Chicken &amp; Bamboo Shoots Stir-Fry:
+##### Steps to make Chicken & Bamboo Shoots Stir-Fry:

 1. Cut the chicken into bite-sized pieces.
 Cut the bamboo shoots and carrot into short strips.
 Combine the ★ ingredients and set aside.
 1. Marinate the chicken in the ※ ingredients for a little while.
 Then coat with katakuriko and cook in a heated frying pan until golden brown.
 Start on medium heat, then reduce to low and cook slowly.